ulgenklc/Neuronal_Cascades/docs/source/Tutorial.rst

     ##INITIATE NEURONS and Inherit them
     neurons = [Geometric_Brain_Network.neuron(i, memory = memory, rest = rest, threshold = threshold) for i in range(size)]
-    BN.get_neurons(neurons)## this is for runnning experiments with new set of neurons without changing the network
+    network.get_neurons(neurons)## this is for runnning experiments with new set of neurons without changing the network

 Run a single example cascade
 ****************************************